solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 ```

 We are going to copy only the csv table and the starting tree with the command `docker cp containerID:/path/to/find/files /path/to/put/copy`.
 Recall that you need to be outside of the Docker.
-We will move inside `snaq-tutorial/analysis`
+We will copy these files inside `snaq-tutorial/analysis`
 ```
 pwd ## snaq-tutorial/analysis
 docker cp f9331b6cad1a:/scratch/snaq-tutorial/analysis/nexus.QMC.tre .
 docker cp f9331b6cad1a:/scratch/snaq-tutorial/analysis/bucky-output/nexus.CFs.csv .
 ```

 Once you exit the Docker container, it does not disappear (unless you ran it with the `rm` option which we did not).
 So, you can always log back into the Docker if you know the container ID.
-More information [here](https://stackoverflow.com/questions/28574433/do-docker-containers-retain-file-changes) or in the [Docker tutorial](https://www.docker.com/101-tutorial/).
+More information, see [here](https://stackoverflow.com/questions/28574433/do-docker-containers-retain-file-changes) or in the [Docker tutorial](https://www.docker.com/101-tutorial/).